auth0/docs/articles/connections/social/twitter.md

 4. Agree to the *Developer Agreement* and click **Create your Twitter Application**.

-5. Once the application is created, go to the **Settings** tab and verify that the **Allow this application to be used to Sign in with Twitter** option is selected.
+5. Once the app is created, go to the **Settings** tab and verify that the **Allow this application to be used to Sign in with Twitter** option is selected.

   ![](/media/articles/connections/social/twitter/twitter-api-3.png)